revaturelabs/interviewquestions/Java/Java 8/DateTime API.md

   <blockquote>

-- It is not thread safe
+- It is not thread safe.
-- It was poorly designed with less number of features
+- It was poorly designed with less number of features.
 - Need to write a seperate code for handling time zone logic in older version.

     </blockquote>